-PTA 1134 Musculoskeletal for the PTA
+PTA 1134 Musculoskeletal II for the PTA

-This course will explore human motion specific to the musculoskeletal system through the identification of anatomical structures and their relationship to function, normal and abnormal biomechanical principles of joint patterns, and gait.
+This course will cover lower extremity human anatomy specific to the biomechanics of the musculoskeletal system with an emphasis on kinesiology principles and an understanding how structure determines function.
+Identification of anatomical structures and their relationship to normal biomechanical function will be explored.
+The course will further explore gait and human motion specific to the musculoskeletal system through the identification of anatomical structures and their relationship to function, normal and abnormal biomechanical principles of joint patterns.
 Emphasis will be on the study of musculoskeletal pathologies, determination of appropriate physical therapy assessment, and a review of related anatomical structures.
-Laboratory time will be utilized to master skills and techniques including goniometry, manual muscle testing, joint play assessment, and joint mobilization.
+Laboratory time will be utilized to introduce lower extremity surface anatomy, palpation, dermatomes, myotomes, peripheral reflexes, and master skills and techniques including goniometry, manual muscle testing, joint play assessment, and joint mobilization.